isc-konstanz/OpenMUC/doc/LinuxInstall.md

 ## 2.1 Emonmuc settings

-To enable automatic controller registration and initialization, open `/var/www/emoncms/settings.php` in an editor and add the lines:
+If emonmuc was installed in a custom directory, its location should be configured in the emoncms settings.
+Open `/var/www/emoncms/settings.php` in an editor and add the lines, pointing to the specific location:
    >     // Emonmuc module
-   >     // Skip MUC controller setup test - set to false once it has been setup.
-   >     $muc_test = true;
-   >
    >     $muc_settings = array(
-   >         'rootdir' => "/opt/emonmuc"
+   >         'rootdir' => "/home/pi/emonmuc"
    >     );

-While all emoncms related configurations will be setup automatically, somme settings may be necessary to be adjusted.
+For some configurations, the settings may be necessary to be adjusted.
 All settings can be found in the emoncms.conf.
-Defaults for all parameters can be found in emoncms.default.conf.
+Defaults for all parameters can be found in `emoncms.default.conf`.

 ~~~
 nano /opt/emonmuc/conf/emoncms.conf